Alexey Suetin: Biography

 A renowned commentator on the game, he was from 1965 the correspondent for Pravda and his voice was often heard on Moscow radio and TV during the 1970s and 1980s.

 As a veteran player, he won the World Senior Championship in 1996.

 He wrote many chess books; principally those concerned with the middlegame or opening.
 These include: Modern Chess Opening Theory, Three Steps To Chess Mastery (a treatise which combines his earlier works, The Chess Player's Laboratory and The Path To Mastery), Plan Like A Grandmaster, A Contemporary Approach To The Middle-game, French Defence, The Complete Grunfeld and The Complete Spanish.
 His last book, Chess through the prism of time, was published in Moscow in 1998.

 Alexey Suetin was married to Woman Grandmaster Kira Zvorykina and together they had a son Aleksandr, who was born in 1951.
 They lived in Belarus for some years and Suetin frequently competed in the national championship.
 Suetin was a six-time winner of the event (in 1953 – together with Vladimir Saigin; then in 1955, 1957, 1959, 1960, 1961).
 At the beginning of the 1960s Suetin divorced with Zvorykina and married for the second time.

-He died aged 74 of a heart attack shortly after returning home from the Russian Senior Championship.
+He died aged 74 of a heart attack shortly after returning home from the Russian Senior Chess Championship.